|

 how foundation and certified

-rotation to propagate certified winter wheat seed.
-High quality seed is
+certified winter wheat seed.
+High quality seed is produced using

 Nutrient packing of the seed kernel produces additional plant vigor from a large heavy kernel for winter wheat stand establishment (8,500 seeds per pound).
 Potato ground also tends to have less potential for wheat root diseases.
 The potato ground is also located in an area west of the Cascades that has very little potential for head scab (snow mold life cycle).
 The prevailing winds of the Pacific Push from the Gulf of Alaska and the dry rain shadow Columbia basin climate allows for ideal winter wheat seed production.